lannonbr/Portfolio/blog/2019-11-04-github-actions-changelog-workflow/index.md

 ## Fauna writes

-I decided to use [Fauna](https://fauna.com/) to expiriment with the tool.
-It also provides a simple document datastore that is managed for you with minimal setup and a GraphQL client which then can be easily integrated into a Gatsby site down the pipeline.
+I decided to use [Fauna](https://fauna.com/) to experiment with the tool.
+It provides a simple document datastore that is managed for you with minimal setup and a GraphQL client which then can be easily integrated into a Gatsby site down the pipeline.

 Pulling down entries from Fauna are done with their query language, FQL.
 I used the JavaScript client which sticks fairly close to the FQL standard.